The best hotels in Nosy Be

 Lokobe Reserve Ecolodge sits right at the edge of this area and night walks from the lodge into the reserve start at around $30 per person.
 Guides are excellent and the experience is nothing like the staged wildlife encounters you'll find at Lemuria Land park near Ambatoloaka.
 This is the real thing, and it's worth the $175-240/night to be embedded right next to it.

-Nosy Be's best neighborhoods
+Nosy Be's best hotel regions

 If you're visiting Nosy Be for the first time, base yourself in Madirokely or Ambatoloaka first. they keep you close to beaches, boats, and the best local food without locking you into the island's remote north.
 Hellville is fine for a night near the port, but it's not where you want to spend your holiday.